dotnet/docs/docs/framework/winforms/controls/how-to-format-the-windows-forms-datagrid-control-using-the-designer.md

  As an initial step in formatting a data grid, you can set the properties of the <xref:System.Windows.Forms.DataGrid> itself.
 These color and format choices form a base from which you can then make changes depending on the data tables and columns displayed.

  The following procedure requires a **Windows Application** project with a form containing a <xref:System.Windows.Forms.DataGrid> control.
 For information about setting up such a project, see [How to: Create a Windows Application Project](https://msdn.microsoft.com/library/b2f93fed-c635-4705-8d0e-cf079a264efa) and [How to: Add Controls to Windows Forms](../../../../docs/framework/winforms/controls/how-to-add-controls-to-windows-forms.md).
-In [!INCLUDE[vsprvslong](../../../../includes/vsprvslong-md.md)], the <xref:System.Windows.Forms.DataGrid> control is not in the **Toolbox** by default.
+In Visual Studio 2005, the <xref:System.Windows.Forms.DataGrid> control is not in the **Toolbox** by default.
 For more information, see [How to: Add Items to the Toolbox](https://msdn.microsoft.com/library/458e119e-17fe-450b-b889-e31c128bd7e0).

 > [!NOTE]
 >  The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Personalize the Visual Studio IDE](/visualstudio/ide/personalizing-the-visual-studio-ide).